 In addition to swimming, every class has a weekly PE and games lesson as part of the curriculum.
 We participate competitively in a number of sports at both an inter-school as well as regional/national level.
 We currently play all of the major sports that are played at senior school level i.e. football, netball, cross-country, hockey, athletics, cricket and rounders.
 Our pupils benefit greatly from the fitness and conditioning that they receive at Oakhyrst Grange and gives them a competitive edge at their next school.

 Many sports clubs take place at lunchtime and during the after school activities throughout the week.
-These include judo, badminton, table, tennis, swimming, tennis and archery in addition to our squad/team practices.
+These include ballet, modern dance, judo, badminton, table tennis, swimming, tennis and archery in addition to our squad/team practices.